takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 - A guest-OS-transparent Mobile IPv6 tunneling mechanism (Kagemusha)
 - A energy-efficient datacenter management system using postcopy live migration (GriVon)
 - A wide-area live migration system using active pre-caching and postcopy techniques (xNBD-WAN)
-- Superviser of Ph.D. students of University of Tokyo as an expert of virtual machine technology
+- Supervisor of Ph.D. students of University of Tokyo as an expert of virtual machine technology

 ### 2008.04 - 2010.03